minio/docs/source/includes/common/common-minio-kes.rst

    generation and management.
 A complete guide to creating valid certificates (e.g. well-formed, current, and trusted) is beyond the scope of this procedure.

-.. end-kes-network-encryption-desc

-.. start-kes-encrypted-backend-desc

-Enabling |SSE| on a MinIO deployment automatically encrypts the backend data for that deployment using the default encryption key.

-MinIO *requires* access to KES *and* the root KMS to decrypt the backend and start normally.
-You cannot disable KES later or "undo" the |SSE| configuration at a later point.

-.. end-kes-encrypted-backend-desc

-.. start-kes-new-existing-minio-deployment

-This procedure provides instructions for modifying the startup environment variables of a MinIO deployment to enable |SSE| via KES and the root KMS.

-For instructions on new production deployments, reference the :ref:`Multi-Node Multi-Drive (Distributed) <minio-mnmd>` tutorial.
-For instructions on new local or evaluation deployments, reference the :ref:`Single-Node Single-Drive <minio-snsd>` tutorial.

-When creating the environment file for the deployment, pause and switch back to this tutorial to include the necessary environment variables to support |SSE|.

-For existing MinIO Deployments, you can modify the existing environment file and restart the deployment as instructed during this procedure.

-.. end-kes-new-existing-minio-deployment

-.. start-kes-generate-kes-certs-desc

-The following commands creates two TLS certificates that expire within 30 days of creation:

-- A TLS certificate for KES to secure communications between it and the Vault deployment
-- A TLS certificate for MinIO to perform mTLS authentication to KES.

-For production environments, use certificates signed by a trusted Certificate Authority (CA).
-**DO NOT** use certificates generated using these instructions in production environments.

 .. code-block:: shell
    :class: copyable